Sun-ZhenXing/vuepress-solid-template/README.md

 pnpm i

-pnpm run docs:dev
+pnpm dev
 ```

 The only thing you need to do is to configure `docs/.vuepress/config.ts`：
 1. change `USER_NAME` to yours.
 2. change `BASE_PATH` to your repo name.

+### GitHub Pages

+If you need to open GitHub Pages:
+1. Open GitHub repo page
+2. click `setting`
+3. click `Pages`, goto `Build and deployment`
+4. save your config as `Branch: gh-pages /(root)`

-If you push it as a github repo, if will create github pages automatically.
+It will create **GitHub Pages** automatically.
 If you don't want it, reomve workflows file.